 A strong close is as important as a strong open in your story, but there are a few risks that come at the end of your presentation.
 The biggest is timing; if you go over time, have to cut off your talk or rush through it, you’ll damage the trust you have built up with your audience.
 You’ll lose that opportunity to leave a powerful impression that incites action in your audience.

-Here’s a few tips for a strong close:
+Here are a few tips for a strong close:

 Know exactly how long the close of your story will take – Keep a close eye on the time you have left and drop everything to transition into your story.